 Melissa is a hairdresser at Sj Establishment who is wanting to undertake vocal coaching in the future.
 She works alongside her vocal coach at Voicehouse and performs at each gig.
-She spent her schooling in choir and vocal jazz - always known as the loud soprano.
 Melissa’s influences are the big vocalists such as Ariana Grande, Mariah Carey and Christina Aguilera.

 Nick has enjoyed a long history of performances across a variety of media, ranging from areas as diverse as opera to improvised comedy.
-He has been an active member of the Adelaide theatre community since 2009, appearing in over 20 productions to date, most recently as'Jack' in Into the Woods (Elephant in the Room Productions / Botanic Gardens of South Australia, 2020), ‘Algernon’ in The Importance of Being Earnest (Court Theatre Company, 2019), ‘Nick’ in Godspell (Lydian / Irregular Productions, 2018), and as ‘Monsieur Reyer’ in The Phantom of the Opera (Gilbert & Sullivan Society, 2018).
+He has been an active member of the Adelaide theatre community since 2009 when he first played 'Kurt' in The Sound of Music (Northern Light Theatre Company).
+He has since appeared in over 20 productions, with notable recent roles including 'Jack' in Into the Woods (Elephant in the Room Productions / Botanic Gardens of South Australia, 2020), ‘Algernon’ in The Importance of Being Earnest (Court Theatre Company, 2019), and ‘Nick’ in Godspell (Lydian / Irregular Productions, 2018).

-He has also enjoyed recent success in the Adelaide Fringe Festival as the writer and co-director for Tough Boys (2020) and Choir Boys (2019), with the latter receiving a Weekly Award.
+In other capacities, Nick has enjoyed success in the Adelaide Fringe Festival as the writer and co-director for Tough Boys (2020) and Choir Boys (2019), with the latter receiving a Weekly Award.

-Nick trained as an actor through SA Casting from 2010-2013, and he also studied classical voice at the Elder Conservatorium of Music from 2015-2016.
+Nick trained as an actor through SA Casting from 2010-2013 and studied classical voice at the Elder Conservatorium of Music from 2015-2016.
 In his time at the Conservatorium he was the recipient of the Clement Q Williams Prize (2016).
-He also holds a double degree in Law and Science (Environmental Biology) from the University of Adelaide, and by day works in Environment and Planning Law.
+He also holds a double degree in Law and Science (Environmental Biology) from the University of Adelaide, and by day works as a solicitor specialising in Environment and Planning Law.

-Oscar, 14 years old, has been performing since he was 7.
-He's performed in over 17 musical theatre productions, including the London Palladium's National tour of The Sound of Music, as Kurt at 10.
-He's also performed at many sporting events and, most recently, the SuperLoop.
-Oscar is excited to be performing again at Broadway sessions.
+Oscar, 16 years old, has been performing since he was 7.
+He's performed in over 20 musical theatre productions, including the London Palladium's National tour of The Sound of Music, as Kurt at 10.
+Oscar's most recent musicals included Charlie and the Chocolate Factory as Wonka, Matilda as Miss Trunchbull and Mamma Mia as Sam.
+Oscar is excited to be back with the Broadway Sessions family.